ThePickleGawd/SimWorld-EmToM/README.md

 </div>

 ## 🔥 News
- - 2025.9 **SimWorld** has been accepted to NeurIPS 2025 main track as **Spotlight** paper! 🎉
+ - 2025.9 **SimWorld** has been accepted to NeurIPS 2025 main track as **spotlight** paper! 🎉
  - 2025.6 The first formal release of **SimWorld** has been published! 🚀
  - 2025.3 Our demo of **SimWolrd** been accepted by CVPR 2025 Demostration Tack! 🎉

 ## 💡 Introduction
-Most existing embodied simulators focus on indoor environments.
-While there are urban simulators, many either lack realism or are limited to specific domains, such as autonomous driving.
-Moreover, these simulators often don't allow users to dynamically generate new scenes or define custom AI tasks.
-The main goal of SimWorld is to help bridge the gap between agent performance in structured digital domains and the dynamic challenges of the real world.
-To do so, the platform is designed to be a foundational tool for advancing real-world agent intelligence across a variety of disciplines.

 SimWorld is built on Unreal Engine 5 and offers core capabilities to meet the needs of modern agent development.
+It provides:
-It provides (1) realistic, open-ended world simulation with accurate physics and language-based procedural generation.
-Control and interaction are handled through (2) a rich interface for LLM/VLM agents, supporting multi-modal perception and natural language actions.
-Finally, SimWorld includes (3) diverse and customizable physical and social reasoning scenarios, enabling systematic training and evaluation of complex agent behaviors like navigation, planning, and strategic cooperation.
+- Realistic, open-ended world simulation with accurate physics and language-based procedural generation.
+- Rich interface for LLM/VLM agents, supporting multi-modal perception and natural language actions.
+- Diverse and customizable physical and social reasoning scenarios, enabling systematic training and evaluation of complex agent behaviors like navigation, planning, and strategic cooperation.

 ## 🏗️ Architecture
 ![Architecture](https://github.com/user-attachments/assets/f5f43638-7583-483f-aadc-1ddf5d6ff27a)

 SimWorld's architecture is designed to be modular and flexible, supporting an array of functionalities such as dynamic world generation, agent control, and performance benchmarking.
 The components are seamlessly integrated to provide a robust platform for **Embodied AI** and **Agents** research and applications.